iron-io/iron_mq_php/README.md

 1. Disable SSL sertificate verification - add this line after IronMQ initialization: `$ironmq->ssl_verifypeer = false;`
 2. Switch to http protocol - add this to configuration options: `protocol = http` and `port = 80`

+# Updating notes

+* In version 1.3.0 changed argument list in methods `postMessage` and `postMessages`.
+Please revise code that uses these methods.

 # Full Documentation